This car started life as a 1937 Cord 812 Westchester Sedan.

 It left the factory as a RHD export model with its destination being England.

-Several years later, probably after the car suffered a gearbox problem it was sold to its second owner, a rather prestigious name within the world of Stock Car Racing, the one and only Jerzy Wojtowicz.
-Jerzy was an admired fighter pilot of WWII and had been honoured with many medals but after the war he got involved with stock car racing and became world champion, his story alone is quite fascinating.
+Several years later it was sold to its second owner, a rather prestigious name within the world of Stock Car Racing, the one and only Jerzy Wójtowicz.
+Jerzy was an heroic pilot of WWII and had been honoured with many medals but after the war he got involved with stock car racing and became world champion, his story alone is quite fascinating.

-He bought the car and carried out all the engineering modifications to make it into a stock car, the car was made RWD and had a Ford Flathead in the front.
-The mechanical modifications were finished but the car never got to be raced.
-Thankfully the doors were not welded up nor where the fenders removed and then for some reason that no one knows the car was left in a field in Yorkshire where it sat outside for 50+ years just slowly dissolving back into the ground and being used as a trampoline by all of the local children.
+Jerzy bought the car and removed the engine and transmission and fitted them to an Auburn which was shipped to Australia for the World Finals.
+The Cord was fitted with a Ford Flathead V8 and crudely made into rear wheel drive.
+Then for some reason that no one knows the car was left in a field in Yorkshire where it sat outside for 50+ years just slowly dissolving back into the ground and being used as a trampoline by all of the local children.

-The car was placed for sale where upon it spent near on 20 years for sale with every car enthusiast in the country viewing it and walking away without it until Andy saw it.
+The car was put up for sale where upon it spent nearly 20 years for sale with every car enthusiast in the country viewing it and walking away without it until Andy saw it.

-The car has now undergone a 7000 hour redesign and rebuild which has exsentuated the beautiful art deco design into an impossing chopped 2 door coupe, a model that cord never offered as a production model.
+The car has now undergone a 7000 hour redesign and rebuild which has transformed Andy’s beautiful art deco vision into an imposing chopped 2 door coupe, a model that Cord never offered as a production model.

-Launched to an incredible reception at the Supernationals in Bedford UK in August 2017 this car is has been quoted by many as raising the bench mark of customs here in the united kingdom.
+Launched to an incredible reception at the SuperNationals in Bedford, England, in August 2017 this car has been quoted by many as raising the bench mark of customs here in the United Kingdom.

 Photographer: Matt Richardson